HIV 8 – Tuberculosis (TB)

 Back to top

 Free testing for TB can be done at your nearest clinic.
 Testing for children is done using skin tests and chest X-rays.
-Testing for adults is done by taking two sputum (saliva) samples and the results are normally available after 2 – 3 days.7a
+Testing for adults is done by taking two sputum (this is not saliva) samples and the results are normally available after 2 – 3 days.7a

 Back to top